-The doctor might take a urine sample to rule out a urinary tract infection (UTI) and swab some vaginal discharge to examine under a microscope.
+At the visit, your doctor might take a urine sample (to rule out a urinary tract infection) and swab some discharge from your vagina to check under a microscope.

 How Are Vaginal Yeast Infections Treated?

-Anyone using a vaginal treatment should not have sex until the infection is completely cleared — these medicines can weaken condoms and diaphragms.
+If you're using a vaginal treatment and are sexually active, you should not have sex until the infection has been completely treated because these medicines can weaken condoms and diaphragms.

 Can Vaginal Yeast Infections Be Prevented?

 For most girls, there's no way to prevent yeast infections.
-Girls may feel more comfortable and have less irritation if they wear breathable cotton underwear and loose clothes and avoid vaginal sprays and douches.
+You may feel more comfortable and have less irritation if you wear breathable cotton underwear and clothes and avoid vaginal sprays and douches.
 Wearing cotton underwear may also help prevent yeast infections.
-If your daughter has diabetes, keeping her blood sugar levels under control will help her avoid getting yeast infections.